jcosborn/qex/src/experimental/graph/DESIGN.md

 A nil hook means "walk raw `inputs`" for every mode.
 Only install a custom hook when raw inputs are not the right dependency surface.

+Core's example is `cond`, whose eval walk visits only the selected branch while its reachable and backward walks visit both.

+There is deliberately no stop-gradient op.
+Backward hooks keep dependencies live and use the per-slot construction rules in section 5 to isolate one input slot.
+Hiding a live dependence from `iwmBackward` makes the next derivative wrong because the returned graph is constant in something it depends on.

 Custom input views must emit ordinary graph values without mutating `inputs`.
 The `backward` hook receives both the backward dep index and the actual `input`, because an `iwmBackward` surface need not line up with raw input positions.